The Nile river was the serpentine Tree river of life and Tree river of knowledge.

 Egypt was teaming with life that constantly renewed and replenished itself.
 It was life itself.
 Symbolized by the Ankh held in the had of Isis who through the flooding of the Nile gave birth and rebirth over and over again.
-A constant cycle of life everlasting.
+A constant cycle of life is everlasting.

 The only place left on earth today that looks remotely like it, is the Okovango Swamps.
-The real wonder and blessing of Egypt was not the Pyramids or the Temples; it was the land, the wildlife, the fertility of the soil which led to an agricultural society with domesticated animals, which unlike many other countries that surrounded it, did not suffer starvation and famine during years of drought.
+The real wonder and blessing of Egypt was not the Pyramids or the Temples; it was the land, the wildlife, and the fertility of the soil which led to an agricultural society with domesticated animals, which, unlike many other countries that surrounded it, did not suffer starvation and famine during years of drought.

 Thou art the lord of heaven,